darrenjhsu/tiny_IFD/README.md

 Those that are 1 are parallelized at the node level (each task uses 32 cores), while those that are 32 are parallelized at the core level (each task uses 1 core).
+If you don't have enough jobs for the resources, these values are automatically reduced.

 Now go back to the root, you will see `03_Gridmaps/`, `04_Docking/`, `05_Refinement/`, and `06_Analysis/` folders.
 We will go into each folder and run something.